The twelve Shia Imams, on a pilgrims banner, Karbala, Iraq (Enlarge)

 The existence of pilgrimage places, other than the holy shrine of the Ka'ba in Mecca, is a controversial subject in Islam.
-Orthodox Sunni Muslims, following the dictates of Muhammad's revelations in the Koran, will state that there can be no other pilgrimage site than Mecca.
-When Muhammad died, he was buried in the house of his wife Aisha and it was forbidden to visit his corpse.
-In accordance with his teachings, no special treatment was given to the burial places of the four rightly guided Caliphs and shrines were not erected over any of their graves.
-Likewise, Orthodoxy maintains that the belief in and worship of saints is not Koranic.
-The reality, however, is that saints and pilgrimage places are extremely popular throughout the Islamic world, particularly in Morocco, Tunisia, Pakistan, Iraq and Shi'ite Iran.
+Sunni Muslims, following the dictates of Muhammad's revelations in the Koran, assert that there can be no pilgrimage site besides Mecca.
+When Muhammad died, he was buried in the house of his wife Aisha and it was forbidden to visit his grave.
+In accordance with his teachings, no special treatment was given to the burial places of the four Rightly Guided Caliphs and shrines were not erected over any of their graves.
+Likewise, Sunni's maintain that the belief in and visits to the graves of saints is not Koranic.
+The reality, however, is that saints and pilgrimage places are extremely popular throughout the Islamic world, particularly in Morocco, Tunisia, Pakistan, Iraq and Iran.

-To understand the practice of pilgrimage in the country of Iran it is first necessary to know something of the differences between the two major sects of Islam, the Sunni and Shi'ite, in particular why and when those differences historically arose.
+To understand the practice of pilgrimage in Iran it is first necessary to know something about the differences between the two major sects of Islam, Sunni and Shi'ite, in particular why and when those differences historically arose.
 Prior to his death, Muhammad had not stated with absolute clarity who should carry on with the leadership of the new religion of Islam.
 He had no surviving sons and had not even indicated what type of leadership should replace him.
 Muhammad's death on June 8, 632, therefore thrust the community of believers into a debate over the criteria of legitimate succession.
 According to sources compiled two to three centuries after Muhammad's death, two primary solutions to the problem of succession arose.
 One group maintained that the Prophet had designated his cousin and son-in-law Ali (Alī ibn Abī Ṭālib) to be his successor.
-The other group, convinced that Muhammad had given no such indication, choose from among their group the elder disciple, Abu Bakr, who had been the Prophet's first adult male convert and was the father of his wife Aisha.
-The process of choosing the successor was itself undemocratic for Ali and his supporters were not present at the meeting, being occupied with the burial of Muhammad.
+The other group, convinced that Muhammad had given no such indication and that his speeches which had referred to Ali as his successor were misinterpreted by Shias, chose from among their group the elder disciple, Abu Bakr, who had been the Prophet's first adult male convert and was the father of his wife Aisha.
+The process of choosing the successor was itself undemocratic because Ali and his supporters were not present at the meeting, being occupied with the burial of Muhammad.
 Those who supported Abu Bakr were in the majority and formed the nucleus of what later became the 'people of the Sunna and the Assembly', Sunnis for short.
 The group that supported Ali was called the Shi'a (meaning 'party' or 'supporters' of the house of Ali), later popularly known as the Shi'ite.

-Abu Bakr, who ruled for only two years, was followed in turn by the caliphs Umar and then Uthman, upon whose death the caliphate finally passed to Ali.
-According to the Shi'ites, the first three caliphs, lasting twenty-four years, are considered usurpers for having deprived Ali of his right to rule.
+Abu Bakr, who ruled for appriximately two years and three months, was followed in turn by the caliphs Umar and then Uthman, upon whose death the caliphate finally passed to Ali.
+According to the Shi'ites, the first three caliphs who ruled for twenty-four years, are considered usurpers for having deprived Ali of his right to rule.
 After Ali became Caliph in 656, he was unable to overcome the opposition of his rivals and was assassinated in 661.
-Ali's Shi'ite supporters maintained that Ali's elder son, Hasan, should become the next caliph but he was prevented from doing so by Muawiya (a cousin of the earlier Caliph Uthman) who usurped the caliphate.
-Ali's second son, Hussain, under great pressure from Muawiya, agreed to postpone his own claim for the caliphate until the death of Muawiya, but was prevented from achieving this aim by the further treachery of Muawiya, who designated his own son Yazid as caliph.
-The Shi'ites, refusing to accept Yazid as caliph, revolted and their leader Hussain was killed in the battle of Karbala.
-Ever since the caliphate passed to Muawiya and the hereditary dynasty of the Umayyads (followed by the Abbasids), the Shi'ites have agitated to replace what they consider to be usurpers with a true descendant of the Prophet Muhammad.
+Ali's supporters maintained that Ali's elder son, Hasan, should become the next caliph but he was prevented from doing so by Muawiya (a cousin of the earlier Caliph Uthman) who usurped the caliphate.
+Ali's second son, Hussain, under great pressure from Muawiya, agreed to postpone his claim for the caliphate until the death of Muawiya, but was prevented from achieving this aim by the further treachery of Muawiya, who designated his own son Yazid as caliph.
+The Shi'ites, refusing to accept Yazid as caliph, revolted and their leader Hussain (Ali's second son and the third Imam) was killed in the battle of Karbala in 680 AD.
+Ever since the caliphate passed to Muawiya and the hereditary dynasty of the Umayyads (later followed by their foes the Abbasids), the Shi'ites have agitated to replace what they consider to be usurpers with a true descendant of the Prophet Muhammad.

-The distinctive institution of Shia Islam as practiced in Iran (for there are several different forms of Shia in the Islamic world) is the Imamate.
+The distinctive institution of Shia Islam as practiced in Iran (for there are several different forms of Shia in the Islamic world) is the Imamate, which states that there were twelve Imams as Mohammad's successors.
 A primary dogma of the Imamate is that the successor of Muhammad, besides being a political leader, must also be a spiritual leader with the ability to interpret the inner mysteries of the Koran and the Sharia (sacred law of Islam).
 The Shi'ites maintain that the only legitimate heir and successor of Mohammad is Ali, both by right of birth and by the will of the Prophet.
-Shias revere Ali as the First Imam, and his descendants, beginning with his sons Hasan and Hussain (Husayn), continue the line of the Imams until the Twelfth, who is believed to have ascended into a supernatural state to return to earth on judgment day.
+Shias revere Ali as the First Imam, and his descendants, beginning with his sons Hasan and Hussain, continue the line of the Imams until the Twelfth, who is believed to have ascended into a supernatural state to return to earth before judgment day.
 In Shia Islam the term Imam is traditionally used only for Ali and his eleven descendants, while in Sunni Islam an imam is simply the leader of congregational prayer.
 (The Shia doctrine of the Imamate was not fully elaborated until the tenth century.
 Other dogmas developed still later.
 A characteristic of Shia Islam is the continual exposition and reinterpretation of doctrine.)
-While none of the Twelve Shia Imams, with the exception of Ali, ever ruled an Islamic government, their followers always hoped that they would assume the rulership of the Islamic community.
-Because the Sunni caliphs were aware of this hope, the Shia Imams generally were persecuted throughout the Umayyad and Abbasid dynasties.
-The matter of this persecution, beginning with Ali and his sons and continuing with the succeeding eight Imams, is crucial to understanding the motivations and practices of Shi pilgrimage in Iran.
+While none of the Twelve Shia Imams, with the exception of Ali, ever ruled an Islamic government, their followers always hoped that they would assume the leadership of the Islamic community.
+Because the Sunni caliphs were aware of this hope, the Shia Imams were generally persecuted throughout the Umayyad and Abbasid dynasties.
+The matter of this persecution, beginning with Ali and his sons and continuing with the succeeding eight Imams, is crucial to understanding the motivations and practices of Shia pilgrimage in Iran and Iraq.

 A significant and highly visible practice of Shia Islam is that of visiting the shrines of the Imams in Iraq and in Iran.
-It is interesting to note that only one of the Imam shrines is located in Iran, that of Imam Reza in Mashhad, while the other Imam shrines are found in Sunni Iraq and Saudi Arabia.
+It is interesting to note that only one of the Imam shrines is located in Iran, that of Imam Reza in Mashhad, while the other Imams' shrines are found in Iraq and Saudi Arabia.
 This curious matter is historically explained by the fact the reigning caliphs of the Umayyad and Abbasid dynasties were concerned that the Shi'ite Imams might mobilize their followers and seek either the overthrow of the Sunni leadership or attempt to set up a rival caliphate in another part of the Islamic world.
-As a result, many of the Shi'ite Imams were kept under house arrest in Iraq and, according to Shi'ite beliefs, many of them were assassinated.
-From the 10th century onward, the mausoleums of the Shi'ite Imams in both Iraq and Iran became highly visited pilgrimage locations for the various Shia sects in large part because of the difficulty and expense of making the Hajj pilgrimage to Mecca.
+As a result, many of the Shi'ite Imams were kept under house arrest in Iraq and, according to Shi'ite beliefs, many of them were assassinated, mostly by poison.
+From the 10th century onward, the mausoleums of the Shi'ite Imams in both Iraq and Iran have become locations highly visited by the various Shia sects because of the difficulty and expense of making the Hajj pilgrimage to Mecca.
 Shia believers, following the dictates of Muhammad, will seek to visit Mecca at least once during their lifetimes but pilgrimages to the shrines of the Imams are generally far more popular.
-Again, while Sunni orthodoxy considers the veneration of saints and Imams (and pilgrimages to their shrines) to be heretical, followers of the Shi'ite sect rationalize their pilgrimage practices by recourse to a particular passage in the Koran.
+Again, while Sunni considers the veneration of saints and Imams (and pilgrimages to their shrines) to be heretical, followers of the Shi'ite sects rationalize their pilgrimage practices by recourse to a particular passage in the Koran.
 Sura 42:23 (I do not ask of you any reward for it but love for my near relatives) is interpreted by the Shi'ites as expressing Muhammad's permission that the shrines of his relatives should be respected, maintained and visited.
-The Shi'ite shrines in Sunni Iraq have frequently been destroyed or desecrated by fundamentalist Sunnis but each time the shrines are reconstructed, ever more gloriously, by Shi'ite believers.
+The Shi'ite shrines in Sunni Iraq have frequently been destroyed or desecrated by fanatic Sunnis but each time the shrines are reconstructed, ever more gloriously, by Shi'ite believers.

 The shrine locations of the twelve Shi'ite Imams are: